jayinc/docs/content/client-libraries/usage.md

 <div class="WebClient tabcontent platform code" style="display: block;">

 Speechly Web Components help you get started quickly.
-Push-To-Talk Button component integrates [browser-client](https://www.npmjs.com/package/@speechly/browser-client) library and requires no other dependencies to work.
+Push-To-Talk Button component integrates [browser-client](https://www.npmjs.com/package/@speechly/browser-client) library (which you can of course install via npm as well) and requires no other dependencies to work.
 Just add the resources in your <code>head</code> block:

 {{< highlight html >}}
 <head>